Screens that show the Raffle

 This is the experience of most people after tapping on a notification.
 The ticket is already being paid for.

-Understanding our current technology
+The current technology

 Our research started by investigating how the current system works and what was tried in the past.